hphelion/documentation/compute.networks.issues.md

 ---
 layout: default
-title: "HP Cloud Compute Networking"
+title: "HP Helion Cloud Compute Networking"
 permalink: /compute/networks/issues/
 product: compute

 ---
-# HP Cloud Compute Networking Known Issues and Workarounds#
+# HP Helion Cloud Compute Networking Known Issues and Workarounds#

 This document lists the following issues you may experience when working with our networking services and suggests workarounds for those issues: